What is the News Feed?

 For one, students still have to manually research articles — either through the News Feed or with Fast Catch — in order to permanently save their research.
 It’s unwise to rely on the News Feed since all its files will be deleted after they become two months old (or sooner, if coaches change the settings).

 Second, Prepd offers other educational tools for monitoring student activity.
-Namely, Prepd tracks reading activity and visualizes it in the Dashboard.
+Namely, Prepd tracks reading activity and visualizes it in the Classroom.
 When reading an article, students can select the “Mark as Read” button at the bottom of the article view.
 Students will then be presented with one of five comprehension exercises.
 These activities are not meant to be difficult or time-consuming (they should only take a minute or two to complete), but they force students to pause, internalize what they just read, think critically about it, and then articulate some sort of insight.
-Once an article has been marked as read, the student’s activity as well as answers to the comprehension exercise are displayed on their user profile, accessible through the Dashboard.
+Once an article has been marked as read, the student’s activity as well as answers to the comprehension exercise are displayed on their user profile, accessible through the Classroom.